Admissions & Records

 The Office of Admissions & Records maintains student information from application to graduation and beyond.
 Services include online admissions, registration, schedule changes, and graduation applications.

-Apply to South Texas College Online through Apply Texas, a free online application.
+Apply to South Texas College Online Campus through Apply Texas, a free online application.
 Before applying, make sure that you have the following information: a personal email address, the beginning and ending dates of your high school career, and the dates of any previous college or university attendance.
 Select “create a new 2 year college admissions application” to begin the process.

 In addition, the Office of Admissions & Records maintains your student records, including information on drops (withdrawals), reinstatement, course substitution, and transcript requests.

 REMEMBER: Once the application process has been completed, you will be provided with a user name and student identification number (A#).
 To register for classes, you will use JagNet, STC’s student information system.
 Within JagNet, you can check up on your registration status, view your account summary, pay your bill, and enroll and view payment plans.
 JagNet also provides access to unofficial transcripts, final grades, and requests for official, printed transcripts.